dreadpon/godot_spatial_gardener/reference/TUTORIAL_IN_DEPTH.md

 - `Erase` removes foliage. `Strength` defines how much foliage is removed related to current density in the settings.
 A value of 0.5 will make your foliage approximately half as dense.
 It's a bit wonky though, as density isn't 100% precise in this plugin.
 - `Single` is used to place individual objects like trees or props.
 - `Reapply` updates individual transforms of already placed plants.
 It doesn't affect density, octree configuration or LOD settings.
+- `Transform` is used to select painted instances one at a time and transform it using Godot's built-in gizmo

 Both size and strength can be quickly edited: `Size` by holding `Side Mouse Button 1` and dragging, and `Strength` by holding `Shift` + `Side Mouse Button 1`.